Move 3 matches to make 3 squares - Matchstick puzzle on Tic Tac Toe

 An example is shown for making the consequence clear.
 This is not trial and error.
 This is the well-used and highly valuable management technique of Consequence analysis.

-That's why you have to make the second important conclusion,
+That’s why you have to make the third important conclusion,

 As all the four nearly complete squares are STRUCTURALLY EQUIVALENT, you may choose any of the four.